roopa-ramanujam/ESP32-web-api-example/README.md

 Copy the code below into a new Arduino sketch or download and open this example sketch: [WiFiTest.ino](https://github.com/roopa-ramanujam/ESP32-web-api-example/blob/main/WiFiTest.ino)

+DO NOT COMPILE/RUN THE SKETCH YET!
+Keep reading below.

 ```cpp
 #include <WiFi.h>
 #include <secrets.h>